THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 SYNOPSIS

-Throughout history, humanity has grappled with fundamental questions about the nature of existence, the purpose of life, and the structure of reality.
-The progression of human intellectual development has progressed through four major stages: magic, religion, philosophy, and science.
+Throughout history, humanity has grappled with fundamental questions about existence, the purpose of life, and the structure of reality.
+Human intellectual development has unfolded through four pivotal stages: magic, religion, philosophy, and science.

-The topic of exactly when and where philosophy first began to develop is still debated, but the simplest answer is that it would have begun the first time someone asked why they were born, what their purpose was, and how they were supposed to understand their lives at any time in the distant past.
+The topic of exactly when and where philosophy first began to develop is still debated.
+Still, the most straightforward answer is that it would have started the first time someone asked why they were born and how they were supposed to understand their lives at any time in the distant past.

-The term philosophy may apply to a formalised secular or religious system of thought, personal constructs, or communal understanding of belief, but in each case, the purpose of the system is to develop theories about existence, such as:
+The term philosophy may apply to a formalised secular or religious system of thought, personal constructs, or communal understanding of beliefs.
+Still, in each case, the purpose of the system is to develop theories about existence, such as:

 “What is death, and where do we go when we die?”